-Since 2015, I have been an active member of the Aerocene Community: a multidisciplinary artistic project envisioning a post-Anthropocenic epoch in which collective investments in atmosphere and environment are more widely performed.
-Through the making, launch and flight of solar-powered, balloon-like ‘sculptures’, Aerocene puts tools of atmospheric sensing, imaging and research into the hands of citizens and publics.
+Since 2015, I have been an active member of the Aerocene Community: a multidisciplinary artistic project exploring the role of the aerosolar arts in changing relationships between human societies and earth’s atmosphere.
+Through the making, launch and flight of solar-powered, balloon-like ‘sculptures’, community members experiment with tools of atmospheric sensing, imaging and mobility.
+The project is directed by the Aerocene Foundation in Berlin, with satellite community endeavors in London, Los Angeles, Buenos Aires, and many other locations.
 More information on Aerocene can be found at www.aerocene.org.
-This page brings together a few of the discursive events and publications that have arisen out of my collaboration with Aerocene.
+This page brings together a few of the pedagogical, discursive, written and technical elements that have arisen out of my collaboration with Aerocene.

 Aerocene Symposium, Palais de Tokyo: